 Banks can take remarkable steps toward successful automation by answering 04 simple, yet fundamental questions: Why, What, When and How?

-With the potential to reduce monotonous, error-prone work and streamline various processes, RPA is making waves in the banking industry.
+With the potential to reduce monotonous, error-prone work and streamline various processes, Robotic Processing Automation (RPA) is making waves in the banking industry.
 Unfortunately, it is not a silver bullet for every problem of banking institutions.
 Robotic tools only drive efficiencies when applied correctly.
 By following the principle of 3Ws and 1H, banks can minimize possible risks and unlock the power of RPA.

 Every solution must start from the problem.
 In order to reap the benefits, banks must make sure RPA is the right answer for their issues.
 The first and foremost question, hence, is Why RPA?